tekknolagi/isdt/lecture-notes/1-cli.md

 ```

 Note that the spaces around the braces `[` and `]` are required, just as they
-are for any command--`[` is just a regular command with an unusual name:
+are for any command---`[` is just a regular command with an unusual name:

 ```
 $ ls -l /bin/\[